-For the past 30 years, Campbell has owned and operated the BEST WESTERN PLUS Inn at Penticton, a Three-Diamond resort–style property in Penticton, B.C.
+For the past 34 years, Campbell has owned and operated the BEST WESTERN PLUS Inn at Penticton, a Two-Diamond resort–style property in Penticton, British Columbia.

 Campbell has a strong background in municipal and provincial government.
 She spent nearly 15 years as mayor and city council member for the city of Penticton.
 Campbell recently served as vice chairwoman of the Provincial Capital Commission and spent five years as vice chairwoman of Tourism British Columbia, the organization responsible for marketing the Super, Natural British Columbia® brand to the world.

-Campbell currently sits on the board of FortisBC, an electric utility based in Kelowna, B.C.
+Campbell recently completed a six-year term on the board of FortisBC, an electric utility based in Kelowna, British Columbia.

 Also active in her local tourism industry, Campbell is past president of Penticton’s hotel association and Chamber of Commerce.
 She recently received the Chamber’s Business Leader of the Year Award.